bartoszgolebiowski/golebiowski-blog/data/blog/react-long-form-optimization.md

 ![conclusion-chart](/blog/react-long-form-optimization/actualDuration.png?style=centerme)
 [Results](/blog/react-long-form-optimization/mean.csv) of all approaches, naive, memo, useMemo, multistep and debounce for production build.
 I used the [Profiler API](https://pl.legacy.reactjs.org/docs/profiler.html) to measure the time of single rerender.
 React version [17.0.2](https://www.npmjs.com/package/react/v/17.0.2) and React DOM version [17.0.2](https://www.npmjs.com/package/react-dom/v/17.0.2).

 In this article, we explored four different approaches to optimizing a complex long form.
-We started with a naive approach, which rendered the entire form on every change.
-Then we explored three different optimization methods: memo, useMemo, multistep and deboucne.
+We started with a naive approach, which rerenderes the entire form on every change.
+Then we explored four different optimization methods: memo, useMemo, multistep and deboucne.
 Each of these methods has its own advantages and disadvantages, and it's important to understand the tradeoffs involved in each approach.
 By understanding these tradeoffs, we can make informed decisions about which approach is best for our application.

 From my experience, the best approach is to wrap input components in memo.
 This approach is the easiest to implement and provides the best performance improvement.
 If you have a complex form with many fields, you can also consider using useMemo or multistep.
 These approaches are more complex to implement, but they can provide significant performance improvements.
 As last resort, you can use debounce, but it is not recommended.
 It is better to use it only for input fields, where the user is likely to type quickly, causing multiple onChange events to be triggered.